APLMOOC/APLMOOC/docs/course/ch0/part2.md

 ### ...is untyped.

 There is no concept of type in APL.
-The underlying interpreter abstracts it all away from you and lets you focus on processing data, not its types.
+The underlying interpreter abstracts it all away from you to stay close to its roots as mathematical array processing notation.

 ---